 Now, let’s take a look at three of the best driver tracking apps on the market today.

 SmartRoutes bills itself as a delivery route planner and allows users to create routes with unlimited stops.
 The interface has been updated in the recent past and it is now a user-friendly solution that allows you to plan routes in a matter of minutes.

 SmartRoutes solves the problem of driver tracking with an in-built GPS tracker in their driver app.
 It allows logistics managers to track activity in the field and manage driver behavior.
 It also, unlike its competitors, allows managers to set certain routes as ‘fixed’ so the company is learning from the best way to navigate a territory and then pass that fixed route to another driver easily.

-There’s some nice delivery-specific features available one the app too.
+There’s some nice delivery-specific features available on the delivery driver app too.
 Dispatch notes can be added to stops, and proof of delivery and driver notes can be captured at the drop-off point and accessed in your route history at a later date.

 If you're using a delivery route planner on a daily basis, it will provide great value for money at $29 per month.
 There’s also a 7-day free trial to get to grips with it before you decide if it’s for you or not.

 Reliability: 5 stars